dgaydukov/cert-aws/files/sa.md

 * viewer response - before CF responds to viewer

 You can protect CF data by using
-* Signed url (like pre-signed s3 url) - temporary access to CF data (end-datetime is mandatory cause we need to know when access to particular file is over, start-datetime - optional).
+* Signed url (like pre-signed s3 url) - temporary access to CF data.
+Support both web & RTMP distribution.
 * Signed cookie - you can access multiple CF objects with same signed cookie.
 So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
+Not supported for RTMP distribution.
+When creating signed url/cookie you can set 3 params:
+* end-datetime   (mandatory) - we need to know when access to particular file is over
+* start-datetime (optional)
-In order to create pre-sign url you need to create CF keypair.
+* ip-address     (optional) - single IP address or IP range In order to create pre-sign url you need to create CF keypair.
 You can do it only as root account (iam user won't work in this case).
 Login as root, go to `Account=>Security Credentials`, from there go to `CloudFront key pairs` and create new key pair.
 Don't confuse it with ec2 key pairs and with CF public key.
 They both for different purpose.
 You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data).